-The Business Plan shall be updated yearly in conjunction with Borrower's preparation of an annual budget and provided to HUD and Lender, along with the budget, prior to the start of each fiscal year until audited financial statements show two (2) consecutive years in which Net Income is positive and the loss from operations is no greater than one percent (1%) of Total Operating Revenue.
+The Business Plan shall be updated yearly in conjunction with Borrower's preparation of an annual budget and provided to HUD and Lender, along with the budget, prior to the start of each fiscal year until audited financial statements show two (2) consecutive years in which Net Income is positive and the loss from operations is no greater than one percent (1%) of Operating Revenue.
 The Business Plan and each update shall include the following information:

 A detailed analysis of the major factors contributing to the negative financial results;

-A turnaround plan addressing the measures Borrower has taken or will take to rectify each of Borrower’s problem areas, projected timeline for implementation of the measures, and key officials accountable for the achievement of each measure;
+A turnaround plan addressing the measures Borrower has taken or will take to correct and/or mitigate each of Borrower’s identified challenges, projected timeline for implementation of the measures, and key officials accountable for the achievement of each measure;

-Projections of the cost savings and/or revenue increases resulting from each step and a projected timeline for the realization of the cost savings and/or Revenue enhancements (as a part of the turnaround plan),
+Projections of the cost savings and/or revenue enhancements resulting from each measure and a projected timeline for the realization of the cost savings and/or revenue enhancements (as a part of the turnaround plan),

-Financial forecast, including significant assumptions and utilization statistics, of no less than twelve (12) months displaying the expected results and including:
+Financial projections of no less than twelve (12) months, which incorporate section 19 (c) (iii) and include:

-Pro forma balance sheet (statement of position) and revenue and expense projections (statement of operations) on a monthly basis;
+Revenue and expense projections (statement of operations) on a monthly basis; and

-Cash flow projections on a monthly basis; and
+Cash flow projections on a monthly basis.

-Assumptions for all major line item projections in sufficient detail to show how the projections were derived.
+An approval resolution by the Board of the Business Plan.

-An approval resolution by the Board.
+If HUD does not receive the Business Plan within the required sixty (60) days, or if the Business Plan is not acceptable to HUD, or if Borrower is not attaining the goals of the Business Plan, HUD may require that Borrower engage, within forty-five (45) days of HUD’s request, at Borrower’s expense, an independent consultant (the “Independent Consultant”), acceptable to HUD.
+The Independent Consultant shall review Borrower's previously submitted Business Plan (if any), as well as financial,operational and management performance of the Borrower.
+The Independent Consultant shall make recommendations in a written report for correction action (the “Independent Consultant’s Report”) that address:

-HUD will monitor Borrower's compliance with the Business Plan.
+(i) the adequacy and sufficiency of the Business Plan in returning Borrower to a profitable operation;

-If HUD does not receive the Business Plan within the required sixty (60) days, or if the Business Plan is not acceptable to HUD, or if Borrower is not attaining the goals of the Business Plan, HUD may require that Borrower engage, within forty-five (45) calendar days of HUD’s request, at Borrower’s expense, an independent consultant (the “Review Consultant”), acceptable to HUD.
-The Review Consultant shall review Borrower's previously submitted Business Plan (if any) and performance and make recommendations in a written report (the “Review Consultant’s Report”) for corrective action that address:
+(ii) the financial and/or operationalissues that have caused Borrower's operating losses and cash flow deficiencies;

-(i) the adequacy and sufficiency of the Business Plan in returning Borrower to a profitable operation, (ii) the operational or financial problems that have caused Borrower's operating losses and cash flow deficiencies; and
+(iii) the performance, governance, organizational structure and management of the Borrower; and

-(iii) any additional items identified by HUD.
+(iii) any additional items identified by HUD and the Independent Consultant.

-The scope, milestones and timeframe for completion and receipt of the Review Consultant’s Report must be approved by HUD with status updates provided to HUD and Lender on an agreed-upon schedule.If the Review Consultant's Report is not submitted on time to HUD and Lender, or if the Review Consultant's Report is not acceptable to HUD, or Borrower is not making progress toward implementing or achieving the recommendations contained in the Review Consultant's Report and/or the Business Plan as affirmed by the Review Consultant, HUD may require that Borrower engage, within forty-five (45) calendar days of HUD’s request, at Borrower’s expense, a separate, independent consultant, acceptable to HUD.
-This separate independent consultant will conduct a review of management performance and make recommendations in a written report (the “Independent Consultant’s Report”) for corrective action that address governance, organizational structure, management, and any additional items identified by HUD.
-The scope, milestones, and timeframe for completion and receipt of the Independent Consultant’s Report and implementation of the Independent Consultant’s Report must be approved by HUD with status updates provided to HUD and Lender on an agreed-upon schedule.
+The scope, milestones and timeframe for completion and receipt of the Independent Consultant’s Report must be approved by HUD with status updates provided to HUD and Lender according to the scheduled agreed to by HUD and the Borrower.